LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/function-as-a-service-faas.md

 LivePerson’s offering includes a secret storage feature that gives brands a self-service way to secure, manage and update confidential consumer data or credentials.
 Read more about [how the Vault stores secrets](https://developers.liveperson.com/function-as-a-service-developing-with-faas-storing-secrets.html#documenttitlecontainer).

+### Scheduled function execution

+This feature allows developers to schedule the execution of a function and the invocation of an event in advance - making the functions time bound and able to run in advance.

-## Benefits of developing with FaaS
+## Benefits of developing with Functions

 **Simpler development**